splitbrain/meh/doc/components.md

 ## Common Properties

-All Meh components share these common properties:
+All Meh components share some common properties described below.
+Check the individual component documentation for more specific properties.

 ### `backend`